Virginia State Route 267: Description

 The main toll plaza for the Dulles Greenway is located just west of the exits for Route 28 and Dulles Airport.
 Additional toll plazas are located on westbound entrance ramps and eastbound exit ramps with the exception of Battlefield Parkway (Exit 2) in Leesburg.
 The toll varies depending on the toll plaza traversed.
-As of November 2025, the tools for the main plaza, located at the eastern end of the road, are $5.25 during non-peak hours $5.80 during peak hours.
+As of November 2025, the tolls for the main plaza, located at the eastern end of the road, are $5.25 during non-peak hours $5.80 during peak hours.
 Tolls for travelers who do not reach the main plaza are $4.55 during non-peak hours and $5.10 during peak hours.
 Vehicles traveling through the main toll plaza to or from the Dulles Toll Road are charged two tolls: one for the Dulles Toll Road, and one for the Dulles Greenway.
 Credit cards and E-ZPass transponder payments are accepted, with cash payments having been phased out in 2023.

 The Greenway is also one of two routes where a subscription membership (exclusive to E-ZPass) allows for an additional discount.
 Free alternate routes include State Route 7 and State Route 28, both of which are generally more congested.

 The Greenway was later widened to six lanes from the mainline toll plaza to Leesburg.
 Use of the Greenway has grown, reflecting the increased population of Loudoun County.
 In 1996, the Greenway served 6.3 million trips, growing to 21 million in 2006.
 However, for the first three months following the January 2009 toll increase, usage dropped 8% compared to the first three months of 2008.